enzomanuelmangano/react-native-chessboard/README.md

 </h1>

 A lightweight, simple, and high-performing chessboard for React Native.

 Deeply inspired by the [Chess Youtube Episode](https://youtu.be/JulJJxbP_T0) from the series ["Can it be done in React Native?"](https://github.com/wcandillon/can-it-be-done-in-react-native) made by William Candillon.

 <div align="center">
     <img src="https://github.com/enzomanuelmangano/react-native-chessboard/blob/main/.assets/chessboard_image.png" title="react-native-chessboard">
 </div>

+## Disclaimer

+If you want this package in production, use it with caution.

 ## Installation